-Through the making of loans, investments, and grants, the Metropolitan Edison/Penelec Sustainable Energy Funds promote the development and use of renewable energy and clean energy technologies, energy conservation and efficiency, sustainable energy businesses, and projects that improve the environment in the companies’ service territories.
+Through grants and investments, the Metropolitan Edison/Penelec Sustainable Energy Fund promotes the development and use of renewable energy and clean energy technologies, energy conservation and efficiency, sustainable energy businesses, and projects that improve the environment in the companies’ service territories.

 In 2000, the Community Foundation received $6.8 million to establish the Penelec Sustainable Energy Fund as the result of the deregulation and subsequent settlement agreements by Pennsylvania Electric Utilities.
 At the same time, the Metropolitan Edison Company Sustainable Energy Fund was established and is managed by Berks County Community Foundation.
 The two funds, which share an advisory committee and are commonly referred to in the singular as the Met-Ed / Penelec Sustainable Energy Fund, marked their 20th anniversary in 2020.
 Since inception, the Met-Ed / Penelec SEF has approved 245 grants totaling $5,069,852; 50 loans totaling $25,043,724; and 3 equity investments totaling $1,600,000.

 The Met-Ed / Penelec Sustainable Energy Fund will begin accepting grant applications on February 1, 2022, for its annual spring grant process.
 The Fund provides grants and program-related investments for projects serving the Met-Ed and Penelec electric companies in Pennsylvania that meet the mission of the fund.

 The mission of the fund is to support: